rush86999/atomic-generative-ai-landing/content/_index.md

 # workflow
 workflow:
-  title: "What If Your Calendar Had a Brain? - Coming Soon!"
+  title: "What If Your Calendar Had a Brain?"
   image: "/images/banner.svg"
-  description: "Powered by ChatGPT, You can have a conversation to meet, block, schedule, find and more with your calendar.
-Most importantly, you can teach it your preferences and priorities and let it run on Autopilot."
+  description: "Tap into the prowess of ChatGPT with Atomic – engage in conversations to set up meetings, allocate time blocks, schedule events, locate openings, and much more, all within your calendar.
+But the real game-changer?
+Teach Atomic your preferences and priorities, then watch it take the reins on Autopilot mode.
+Elevate your scheduling game – let Atomic revolutionize your calendar experience today!"

 # call_to_action